Passenger in a car waiting at a light on the Roosevelt Boulevard shot to death; driver crashes into pole

 Officials said the 25-year-old passenger was shot multiple times.
 The driver suffered an injured arm.

-The passenger was taken to the hospital where they were pronounced dead.
+The passenger was taken to the hospital and pronounced dead a short time later.

 Police are interviewing the driver.